HIROS-DEV/My-First-Next.js-Todo/README.md

 And I wanted to try create something.
 (But I didn't have a confidence for creating fullstack application).
 So, I tried to challenge this project.

-Now, I have a little bit confidence and I am going to create todo app by my own.
+Now, I have a little bit confidence and I am going to create todo app on my own.

 ## Features